ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_acme_sh.md

 ```
 The next command the following flags can be adjusted to your preference.

-- home | This is where acme.sh will be installed includeing any api plugins.
+- home | This is where acme.sh will be installed including any API plugins.
-- config-home | This is where the configs for certificates will be store (e.g. renewal hooks)
+- config-home | This is where the config files for certificates will be stored (e.g. renewal hooks)
 - cert-home | This is where the certificates themselves will be stored.
 - accountemail | This will be the address renewal messages will be sent.